 About Seaside Park

-Beginning in 2017, ACAP Saint John plans to use Canada 150 funds secured through TreeCanada and CN to undertake some minor enhancements in the park.
-This work is expected to be completed in the Fall of 2017, and will include community consultation prior to the planting of addition vegetation and the possible installation of educational interpretive signage.
-The signage will of be of benefit to the community and will allow for collaborative programs to take place with students from the new Seaside Park Elementary School.
-The overall goal of ACAP Saint John’s involvement is to develop an ecological management plan for the area to foster a renewed sense of ecological and cultural value through a series of community-driven planting, cleanup, celebratory and educational events.
+Interpretive signage will be installed in the Spring of 2018 and will of be of benefit to the community, as well as allowing for collaborative programs to take place with students from the new Seaside Park Elementary School.
+The overall goal of ACAP Saint John’s involvement is to develop an ecological management plan for the area to foster a renewed sense of ecological and cultural value, as well as to continue to participate in community-driven planting, cleanup, celebratory and educational events.

 ACAP collaborated with neighbourhood residents, local experts and Indigenous partners to steer this community-based revitalization initiative towards restoring the native ecological health of the area, while instilling a sense of community pride and continued stewardship for the site.
 The driving force behind the revival of this area has been the incredible outpouring of neighbourhood support and storytelling on the value of this location.